 Some of the tips that I have learned in my experience with Judges include:

 No matter what happens before the trial, prepare to run.
-Judges have tight schedules and will often not entertain delay of any kind regardless the significance of a development.
+Judges have tight schedules and will often not entertain delay of any kind regardless of the significance of the development.

 - Understand that the Judge’s job is to stress test every element of your case.

 - Accept that the Judge’s decisions are naturally influenced by their own personal experiences and previous cases.
 This means that they can add or subtract weight to the significance of certain pieces of evidence.

 An example of this last point was our recent experience with the case of Borg v Thomas Borthwick & Sons involving a stockman who suffered ankle injuries after being charged by an unruly bull in the Defendant’s stockyard.
 The Plaintiff alleged that he was going to the aid of his colleagues who were perched atop a fence.
 However, their apparent danger was denied by the stockmen in evidence.